awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 ## Cluster Reservation<a name="cluster_reservation"></a>

 Cluster reservation metrics are measured as the percentage of CPU and memory that is reserved by all Amazon ECS tasks on a cluster when compared to the aggregate CPU and memory that was registered for each active container instance in the cluster\.
-This metric is only utilized on clusters with tasks or services using the Standard launch type and is not compatible with any using the Fargate launch type\.
+This metric is only used on clusters with tasks or services using the EC2 launch type\.
+It is not supported on clusters with tasks using the Fargate launch type\.

 ```
                                   (Total CPU units reserved by tasks in cluster) x 100